ethereum/consensus-specs/specs/deneb/p2p-interface.md

 Clients MUST respond with at least one sidecar, if they have it.
 Clients MAY limit the number of blocks and sidecars in the response.

+Clients SHOULD consider including a sidecar in the response as soon as it passes the gossip validation rules.
+Clients MUST NOT respond with sidecars that failed gossip vaildation.
+Clients MUST NOT respond with sidecars related to blocks that failed `fork_choice.on_block`.

 ##### BlobSidecarsByRange v1